EcoTravel Overnight Trips

 Brazil is a land of staggering beauty and unsurpassed diversity.
 It is also the birthplace of Roberto Burle Marx, one of the most influential and groundbreaking landscape artists of the 20th century.
 Explore his landscape design genius, the natural wonders of the unique Atlantic forest biome, and the art, history, culture, and cuisine of three cosmopolitan cities: Rio de Janeiro, Petropolis, and Teresopolis.
-This tour has something for everyone.
+This tour has something for everyone!
 Leaders are garden designer and birder Cole Burrell and local guide Patricia Silva.
-An extension to Belo Horizonte is available.
+Belo Horizonte extension available.
 Fee: $8,298.
 With member discount: $7,598.
-ITINERARY LINK.
+Call for the detailed itinerary.

 Overnight Domestic Tour Listing

 January 13- 20, 2019 Eight Days!
 FEW SPOTS LEFT!
 CALL NOW!

 Join our tenth exciting expedition into a mature southern woodland that once hosted the Ivory-billed Woodpecker, and perhaps still does!
 Enjoy the private lodge while experiencing the history and tales of the elusive “Grail Bird.”
 This tour is by special arrangement in an area that is not open to the public.
 Henslow’s Sparrow, Red-cockaded Woodpecker, and clouds of waterfowl in the heart of America’s rice belt!
 Fee: $2,395.
 With member discount: $1,998.
 Leaders: Andy Griswold.
 Call for the detailed itinerary.